 No matter how good your central heating might be, there can still be areas in your home which don't get as warm as you'd like them to.
 In cases like these, standalone heaters can be an easy way to maintain a comfortable temperature.

 However, this can be an expensive way of keeping warm if you choose the wrong sort of heater.
 In this guide, we'll cover the pros and cons of different heaters to help you find the best option.

 A new energy-efficient boiler could save you hundreds off your heating bill every year.

 Broadly speaking, heaters can be divided into two main categories - fixed and non-fixed.

 Non-fixed or portable heaters can be picked up and moved around, and are mainly powered by electricity, although there are also portable fires fuelled by bottled gas.

-Fixed heaters - which you’d normally find in a fireplace - can be powered by mains gas, LPG, electricity, and solid fuels such as biomass and coal.
+Fixed heaters, such as fireplaces, wall fans and wood-burning stoves, can be powered by mains gas, LPG, electricity and solid fuels such as biomass and coal.

 Portable electric heaters